A cramp is a painful involuntary muscle contraction. Although leg cramp goes away naturally, they can damage the muscle and make them sore and tender.

 Symptoms of a hamstring cramp

-Although the exact cause of cramp has not yet been successfully determined there are thought to be a number of possible causes including:
+What causes cramps?
+Although the exact cause of cramps has not yet been successfully determined there are thought to be a number of possible causes:

 - Dehydration (not taking on enough water, especially in hot conditions).